-Scoliosis can cause back pain in some people, although the pain is typically mild.
+Scoliosis can cause upper or lower back pain in some people, although the pain is typically mild.
 In many cases, the pain may be due to an underlying issue, such as degenerative disk disease.

 Scoliosis most often affects adolescents.
 It may cause the spine to curve sideways with a C- or S-shaped bend.
 While